-“The fattened calf” meant a specific calf specially fattened by families for special occasions, like offering a sacrifice in the Temple or to kill for banquets in honor of distinguished guests.
-So, the slaughtering of the fattened calf showed the great joy and enormous celebration at the return of the son communicating to all gathered that the father had well accepted the lost son with full rights in the family.
+“The fattened calf” meant a specific calf specially fattened by families for special occasions, like offering a sacrifice in the Temple or banquets in honour of distinguished guests.
+So, the slaughtering of the fatted calf showed the great joy and enormous celebration at the return of the son communicating to all gathered that the father had restored the son with full rights in the family.

 The scripture scholars parallel the sacrifice of the calf to recover the prodigal son to the sacrifice of Jesus to redeem the sinful mankind.
-Just as father sacrificed his favored calf, God the Father let his favored son die on the cross as a ransom to recover humans from their sinful state.
-Unlike the fattened calf that nourished once, Christ continues to sustain us with his flesh and blood when we gather in his name to enjoy the spiritual banquet of Holy Mass.
+Just as the father sacrificed his fatted calf, God the Father let his favoured son die on the cross as a ransom to recover humans from their sinful state.
+Unlike the fattened calf that nourished only once, Christ continues to sustain us with his flesh and blood when we gather in his name to enjoy the spiritual banquet of the Holy Mass.

 The father justified to his servants for the unusual joy and celebration.
 The son’s departure had caused extreme grief for the father and was more painful than the death of a son.
-His sinful behavior was his spiritual and moral death like that of Adam when he lost the paradise because of his misuse of freedom.
-This reminds us how much God would have felt when the first parents who were the culmination of God’s creation ruined their freedom and left the paradise.
+His sinful behaviour was his spiritual and moral death like that of Adam when he lost paradise because of his misuse of freedom.
+This reminds us how much God would have felt when the first parents who were the pinnacle of his creation ruined everything and had to be evicted from paradise.
 And how much the Father is joyful in the redemption of mankind through the death and resurrection of his Son.
-Jesus expressed the joy in heaven over the repentance of sinners: “There is rejoicing among the angels of God over one repentant sinner.”
-(Luke 15:10).
+Jesus expressed the joy in heaven over the repentance of sinners: “There is rejoicing among the angels of God over one repentant sinner” (Lk 15:10).

 Through his self-repentance and confession, the prodigal son came back to life.
 That became complete only with the generous and forgiving acceptance of the father.
 He considered the return of the lost son like a resurrection.
 Our reconciliation with God becomes complete only when God graciously accepts our confession.

 Scholars consider this as a double-edged parable because it has two parts with a double message.
 The message of the first part is the magnanimity of God the Father to offer unconditional forgiveness to the repentant and His amazing joy in the sinners’ conversion.
-Before presenting this parable, Luke presented the parable of the lost sheep (Luke 15:1-7) and the parable of the lost coin (Luke 15:8-10).
+Before presenting this parable, Luke presented the parable of the lost sheep (Lk 15:1-7) and the parable of the lost coin (Lk 15:8- 10).
 Both preceding parables were giving importance to the unusual rejoicing in the lost and found.
 However, these examples do not have repentance element because they dealt with sheep and coin.

 Music and dancing

-The grand celebration with music, dancing, and banquet was like rejoicing with friends and neighbors after finding the missed items in the previous two parables of the lost sheep and the lost coin.
+The grand celebration with music, dancing, and banquet was like rejoicing with friends and neighbours after finding the missing items in the previous two parables of the lost sheep and the lost coin.

 The elder son did not see the return of the younger one.
 He was out in the field engaging in his father’s work.
 When he returned home, he noticed the unusual celebration that he did not understand.

 The elder son resisted entering the house and joining the festivities.
 The loving father noticed the negative reaction of his elder son.
 He observed that while the one who had abandoned him once was inside the house, the other used to be inside was staying outside in protest.
-As Jesus taught, “the last will be first, the first will be last.”
-(Matthew 20:16).
+As Jesus taught, “the last will be first, the first will be last” (Mt 20:16).

-The father showed his compassion also to the older son.
+The father showed his compassion also to the elder son.
 He went out to meet him and pleaded with him to reconcile with him and the younger son.
 The elder son’s protest was more to the father than to the younger son.
-He got upset because the father killed the fatted calf to honor his wretched brother.
+He got upset because the father killed the fattened calf to honour his wretched brother.
 He felt that the father never acknowledged him in the same way, though he was obedient and submissive to the father throughout his life.

 It is natural that when we hate someone, we go to the extremes to find fault and accuse that person.
-The elder son detached himself from his brother and said, “your son” expressing his rejection of the younger one as his brother.
-He accused the younger one of swallowing father’s property, though the father gave it as free will present to the younger son.
+The elder son had detached himself from his brother and said, “Your son” expressing his rejection of the younger one as his brother.
+He accused the younger one of financial and moral irresponsibility, though the father gave it as free will present to the younger son.
 The first part of the parable does not mention his next accusation that the younger son was mingling with prostitutes.
 So, it could be the elder brother’s exaggeration to put down the prodigal son.
-He also felt that the father arranged the celebration in a hurry without getting assurance of his suitable behavior or finding out what he would demand later.
-He could not tolerate that the father killed the fattened calf preserved for special celebrations.
+He also might have felt that the father arranged the celebration in a hurry without getting solid assurances of good behaviour or finding out what his subsequent demands would be.
+He probably could not tolerate that the father killed the fattened calf reserved for special celebrations.

-The father wanted the elder son to accept his brother as the father did.
-He justified for his action by repeating what he had told the servants that his spiritually and morally dead son has returned to life.
-Such was the marvelous feeling of the father.
+The father wanted the elder son to forgive his brother as generously as he had done.
+He justified his action by repeating what he had told the servants, viz. that he had got back a treasure that he thought he had lost forever.
+Such was the marvellous feeling of the father!